digitalrebar/doc/deployment/install/quick.rst

 Workload Wizard to Build a Cluster with RackN UX
 -------------------------------------------------

-We are using a very basic Kubernetes as a reference app for this quick install.
+We are using a basic Kubernetes as a reference app for this quick install.

 #.
 Select Workloads...Kubernetes from the left hand navigation and follow these steps: